Tibesti Mountains

 Local Transportation

-Within the Tibesti Mountains, transportation options are limited.
-Most exploration is done on foot or by camel, allowing visitors to fully immerse themselves in the natural surroundings.
-It’s advisable to hire a local guide who can assist with navigating the terrain and provide valuable insights into the region’s history and culture.
+Within the mountains, transportation is limited.
+Most exploration is done on foot or by camel.
+Hiring a local guide is advisable to navigate the area and gain insights into the region’s history and culture.

 Summary of Facts

-• Tibesti Mountains are located in northern Chad.
+• The Tibesti Mountains are in northern Chad.

 Posted by